Navid200/xDrip/docs/Nightscout/NS_Install.md

 ```
 <br/>

 You will be presented with a notification.
 To acknowledge, you need to select OK.
 However, you will not be able to use the mouse.
-Just press enter.
-[This](./HowToMenu.md) explains how the menus work.
+Just **press enter.**  [This](./HowToMenu.md) explains how the menus work.
 It will take a few minutes to complete a preliminary installation step.
 You will then see a note or the status page.
 If the note directs you to delete the machine and create a new one or if any item above the line on the status page is in red, it means you made an incorrect selection when you created the virtual machine.
+In that case, delete the virtual machine and repeat the [virtual machine](./VirtualMachine.md) step.
 The following table shows what you will see depending on each possible incorrect choice.

 | Incorrect choice | Notification | Outcome |
 | :--------------: | :----------: | :-----: |